 How to Remove Gel Polish at Home Without Destroying Your Nails

 Have a love-hate relationship with gel nail polish?
 The pros: The polish is super shiny and lasts for weeks—there's no annoying chips regardless of how many dishes you do.
 The cons: The dreaded removal process takes time and can seriously wreck your nails.
-We asked celebrity nail expert, Tracylee (@luxebytracylee), for her advice on taking off gel polish at home.
+We asked celebrity nail expert Tracylee for her advice on removing gel polish at home.

 This will break the seal of the top coat and help the gel remove quicker.

 Note: You'll still see polish on your nails after buffing, but the shine will be dulled.
 (Buffing until the polish is gone will damage your nails.)

 Remove the gel by soaking it off in two ways.